piersrueb/gridCalc/readme.md

 ### Usage

 For the template to function correctly the column class numbers must be factors of the ``` $cols ```  variable and and their sum must match it's total.
-The default is 120, HTML examples below.
+The default is 120, HTML examples below:

 ``` html
 <div class="row">